-The Company's global DEI strategy is led by our Vice President, Employee Experience and Inclusion and an executive steering council.
-Together, they are responsible for identifying opportunities to increase cultural diversity and awareness and build a stronger sense of belonging among our employees.
-The DEI program supports an array of initiatives, including the recent global training for all talent solutions and corporate services professionals on recognizing unconscious bias and the quickly expanding employee network groups, to support the mission of the program.
-Additionally, in partnership with strategic organizations, we seek to advance DEI in the workplace and actively support the communities where we live and do business through sponsoring local chapters and scholarship opportunities.
-Our supplier inclusion program supports the promotion, growth and development of small businesses and minority-, woman-, veteran-, and LGBTQ-owned firms.
-This initiative, which we launched in 2004, drives focus on procurement opportunities.
-In 2021, we directed over 40% of U.S. addressable spend to small businesses, and over 23% to minority-, woman-, veteran-, and LGBTQ-owned firms.
+The Company's global DEI strategy is led by our Chief ESG & DEI Officer who is responsible for identifying opportunities to increase cultural diversity and awareness and build a stronger sense of belonging among our employees.
+Our DEI programs support an array of initiatives, including delivering global education and training for shared concepts and inclusive language, 16 employee network groups to support the mission of the program, and inclusion champions who plan and deploy local activities to promote our overall DEI strategy.
+Additionally, in partnership with strategic organizations, we seek to advance DEI in the workplace and actively support the communities where we live and operate through sponsoring local chapters and scholarship opportunities.

-As of December 31, 2021, Robert Half's global workforce, consisting of our corporate services, talent solutions and Protiviti employees, was approximately 55% women.
-As of December 31, 2021, women made up approximately 47% of our leaders and managers (including senior officers, senior managers and managers who supervise other staff) and women also represented approximately 44% of our internal staff employees in technology roles for Robert Half's global workforce.
-As of December 31, 2021, underrepresented groups in the United States made up approximately 33% of our internal staff employees, including approximately: 15% Asian and Pacific Islanders; 8% Hispanic and Latinx; 7% Black; and 3% identifying as "Other."
+As of December 31, 2022, Robert Half's global workforce, consisting of our corporate services, talent solutions and Protiviti employees, was approximately 54% women.
+As of December 31, 2022, women made up approximately 47% of our leaders and managers (including senior officers, senior managers and managers who supervise teams), and women also represented approximately 36% of our internal staff employees in technology roles for Robert Half's global workforce.
+As of December 31, 2022, underrepresented groups in the United States made up approximately 34% of our internal staff employees, including approximately: 15% Asian and Pacific Islanders; 9% Hispanic and Latinx; 8% Black; and 2% identifying as "Other."